dmitry-merzlyakov/nledger/nledger.md

 *Note: the example journal file (drewr3.dat) and some other example files that are mentioned in the documentation are available in the folder with Ledger tests (NLedger\test\input).*

+### Setup Console

+There is a Powershell tool that simplifies managing of NLedger settings.
+You can run the tool by executing *NLedger\Contrib\NLManagement\NLSetup.Console.cmd*.
+It allows to observe application settings, its descriptions, available values and set own values.
+Type "help" in the console for further information.

+### Live Demo Web Console

+In a nutshell, it is a web page showing the original Ledger documentation that allows to run all examples in an interactive manner.
+You can also play with command line arguments, type modified commands and review how the application responds.
+You can observe and modify the corresponded data file and, in case of any issues, revert your changes.
+All the actions are available on the page, so you can read the documentation and play with Ledger at the same time.

+You can run the console by executing *NLedger\Contrib\NLManagement\NLDoc.LiveDemo.WebConsole.cmd*.
+It will run a powershell tool that starts http listener and runs your default browser.
+If you want to change either the browser or the page url or a default editor - you Setup Console to customize Live Demo settings.

 ### About Coloring and Pagination

 The original Ledger colors the output by means of VT100 color codes.
 Since the standard Windows console